Pan-Canadian Lung Cancer Observational Study (PALEOS)

 Detailed Description

 Lung cancer is no longer considered a single entity.
-In the new world of lung cancer, it consists of many subgroups that are defined in different ways by different clinicians and researchers.
-In broad categories, these include sociodemographic, molecular, treatment, or biomarker-driven subgroups, to name a few.
-As a result, the single-center study of lung cancer is not viable, as no single center has adequate numbers of each subgroup to study by themselves.
-PALEOS is designed to use the power of a multi-institutional study to evaluate these important questions of natural history, treatment patterns, outcomes as they relate to new diagnostic, new biomarkers, and new treatments.
-Real-world data will be generated by PALEOS.
-Thus, there will be a broader understanding of how treatments and outcomes that were originally studied in the clinical trial setting would now be translated into the real-world setting.
+In the real world of lung cancer, it consists of many subgroups that are defined in different ways by different clinicians and researchers.
+In broad categories, these include sociodemographic, molecular, treatment or biomarker driven subgroups, to name a few.
+As a result, the single site/centre study of lung cancer is not viable, as no single site/centre has adequate numbers of each subgroup to study by themselves.
+PALEOS is designed to use the power of a multi-institutional study to evaluate these important questions of natural history, treatment patterns, outcomes as they relate to new diagnostic, new biomarker, new treatments.
+Real world data will be generated by PALEOS.
+Thus, there will be broader understanding of how treatments and outcomes that were originally studied in the clinical trials setting would now be translated into the real-world setting.
+The information from this initiative will result in knowledge translation across disciplines.

 Study Type